adembudak/vim-doctor/README.md

 On Unix-like operating systems, most of system tools are C programs and some of these programs take their arguments written in a file.
-Dotfiles, files with starts with a '.', gives these paramaters and defines program behaviour on runtime.
+Dotfiles, files with starts with a '.', gives these parameters and defines program behavior on runtime.
 You can read from [here](https://blog.bwasd.io/origin-of-dotfiles/) interesting story of this trend.